 - You have to manually undo changes made because Slides saves the game in real-time.
 To speed this process up, you can hold down CTRL+Z to undo moves that have been made during the current session.
 Then your file should look like it did when you first opened it.
 You can also re-download the game from TpT which will include any updates the seller has made after your initial download.

-- Be sure to use the latest version of Adobe Reader or Acrobat.
+- Be sure to use the latest version of Adobe Reader (free) or Adobe Acrobat ($14.99/mo).

-- Only PDFs work with the TpT Digital Activity feature in order to make them interactive.
+- Only PDFs work with the Easel feature in order to make them interactive.
 For example, you can add text boxes before assigning pages to students, or delete and rearrange pages.

 - Click here to find out more about TpT Digital Activities.